luisgarcez11/long2lstmarray/cran-comments.md

-This is the first submission.
+This is the first submission

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.